Visibility Bias in the Transmission of Consumption Beliefs and Undersaving

 70 Pages Posted: 23 Jun 2016 Last revised: 29 Dec 2021

 We model visibility bias in the social transmission of consumption behavior.
 When consumption is more salient than non-consumption, people perceive that others are consuming heavily, and infer that future prospects are favorable.
 This increases aggregate consumption in a positive feedback loop.
 A distinctive implication is that disclosure policy interventions can ameliorate undersaving.
 In contrast with wealth-signaling models, information asymmetry about wealth reduces overconsumption.
-The model predicts that saving is influenced by social connectedness, observation biases, and demographic structure; and provides a novel explanation for the dramatic drop in savings rates in the US and several other countries in recent decades.
+The model predicts that saving is influenced by social connectedness, observation biases, and demographic structure; and provides new insight into savings rates.
+These predictions are distinct from other common models of consumption distortions.

 Keywords: visibility bias, overconsumption, saving, behavioral economics, social influence, social learning